 Now visualize your higher self every morning so that you are energized to become that person throughout the day, emulating what that person would do, feel, act, and say.

 Personally, I enjoy this part.
 I’m going to provide 3 tricks to grow in self-confidence because to ignore the opinions of others means having the confidence in yourself to do so.

 Overcome your fears

 This year, I wrote down all of my fears and turned them into something positive.
 Guess what?
 I have fewer fears now.
 I’ve created space in my mind by eliminating negatives about myself.
-You can start gaining more confidence in yourself by pinpointing your biggest fears and reworking them into something less scary, especially by using a motivational motto to regain focus.
+You can start gaining more confidence by pinpointing your biggest fears and reworking them into something less scary, especially by using a motivational motto to regain focus.